mariopassamaniunitn/unitn-hpc-seminar/README.md

 4. singularity run hello_world.sif

+### II - Create a container using GPUs (--nv switch)

-II - Create a container with PyTorch python library, and use it to demonstrate usage of "--nv" switch to take advantage of available GPU hardware.
+Create a container with PyTorch python library, and use it to demonstrate usage of "--nv" switch to take advantage of available GPU hardware.

+Instructions:

 1. sudo singularity build pytorch.sif pytorch.def
 2. scp pytorch.sif pytorch_test.py <your_username>@hpc-head-n1.unitn.it:.